Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Related work

-\textbf{Discussions.} Despite these contributions, it has been largely underexplored in the literature how to exploit the power of GNNs in the context of {\em structure-unaware} network embedding, i.e., {\em edgeless} network embedding.
+\textbf{Discussion.} Despite these contributions, it has been largely underexplored in the literature how to exploit the power of GNNs in the context of representation learning for {\em edgeless} nodes.
 Although GNNs are built upon message passing mechanisms that are shown to flexibly model complex interactions among nodes, they cannot be straightforwardly employed to solve our problem since no information can be passed from/to the edgeless nodes.
-Moreover, recent studies on \textit{inductive link prediction} in \cite{bojchevski2017deep}, \cite{hao2020inductive} are limited only to MLP architectures and thus do not take advantage of potentials of rather powerful GNNs.
-As opposed to our work, applications to other downstream tasks such as node classification and community detection were not studied in~\cite{bojchevski2017deep,hao2020inductive}.
+Moreover, recent studies on \textit{inductive link prediction} in \cite{bojchevski2017deep,hao2020inductive} are limited only to MLP architectures and thus do not take advantage of potentials of rather powerful GNNs.
+Compared to our study, applications to other downstream tasks such as node classification and community detection were not studied in~\cite{hao2020inductive}.
+Node classification problems were shown in~\cite{bojchevski2017deep} only for transductive learning settings.